Innovative Plant Protection Systems

 Timing of Phosphonate Trunk Injections for Phytophthora Root Rot Control in Avocado Trees

 Avocado trees, cv.
-Hass, were trunk-injected with 20% phosphonic acid, formulated as potassium phosphonate, at various stages of tree phenology and the dynamics of translocation to the roots studied.
+Hass was trunk-injected with 20% phosphonic acid, formulated as potassium phosphonate, at various stages of tree phenology and the dynamics of translocation to the roots studied.
 Phosphonate was detected in the leaves 24 h after trunk injection with the concentration peaking

 Read More Anthony W. Whiley, Jack B. Saranah, and Peter W. LangdonMaroochy HRS, PO Box 5083, SCMC, Nambour, 04560, Australia Philip A. Hargreaves, Ken G. Pegg, and Leslie J. RuddleDepartment of Primary Industries, Meiers Rd, Indooroopilly, 04068, Australia